Left for dead, twice, RadioShack gets another shot online

 Mehr and Lopez plan to make RadioShack competitive again, this time online, rather than on street corners or in malls.
 However, unlike RadioShack’s glory years, it’s Amazon’s world now.

-The big question is: How much value does the RadioShack brand have when the prized target audience of millennials or Gen Z have likely never owned a radio, let alone stepped inside a store?
+The big question is: How much value does the RadioShack brand have when the prized target audience of younger consumers may have never owned a radio, let alone stepped inside a RadioShack store?

 “It’s a very thin line between being iconic and being dead,” said Robert Passikoff, founder and president of Brand Keys Inc., a marketing and research consultancy.
 “Being iconic a lot of the time just means people have a memory of it.
 I’m not sure that just remembering something is leverageable enough to be able to convert something into success.”